Knotless GutzBusta® Hay Nets:

 It’s also important to note that you cannot compare the knotted nets to the knotless ones in terms of ply as they are made of entirely different materials.
 Ply refers to how many individual strands are in each section of the netting.
 The strength is in how strong those individual strands are, how tight they are, and what material they are made from.
 So you are comparing apples to oranges if you are comparing knotless to knotted in terms of ply.

 Are you after some flexibility in sizing?
 Sometimes, especially in drought situations we simply don't know where our hay is coming from next.
 If you want a hay net that is flexible to all round bale sizes, then perhaps consider purchasing a 6x4 round bale hay net.
 I personally use this size, even on 4x4 round bales.
 For simple instructions on how to convert a 6x4 hay net onto a smaller-sized round bale, please click here.
+The 6x4 nets fit well on 5x5 bales of hay and will still encapsulate the hay bale.

 Sometimes it might be round bales, and sometimes a Large Square 8x4x3 or 8x3x3 bale of hay is all that you can get, such as in a drought.
 In these times, our most flexible hay net is basically a 'one size fits all' is the Large Square Export (8x4x4 / 8x3x4) net, as it will fit both the round bales and the large square bales.
 The Large Square Bales are available in both knotted and knotless.
 This is how easy it is to adjust the hay net down a size.